theRhinoLogician/targets-ipv6-wordy/README.md

 ```

 For a 32-nibble IPv6 address, the script will look at the selected segments (1 or more of the 8 4-nibble segments) and will change their original values with the words from the wordlist.
+The resulting IPv6 addresses will then be piped to Nmap.